Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 5. Run either `<install location>/objectRecognitionSource/bin/objectRecognitionSource` with a local server.config file or specifying the [server config file](#serverConfig) as the first argument.

 ## Logging
-To change the logging settings, edit `<install location>/objectRecognitionSource/lib/logConfig/log4j2.xml`.
+To change the logging settings, edit `<install location>/objectRecognitionSource/logConfig/log4j2.xml`.
 Here is its [documentation](https://logging.apache.org/log4j/2.x/manual/configuration.html).
 The logger names for each class is the class's fully qualified class name, e.g. "io.vantiq.extjsdk.ExtensionWebSocketClient".
-In order for the logging to work in Eclipse (other IDEs will likely require similar steps), you need to add `<install location>/objectRecognitionSource/lib/logConfig/logConfig` to the build path, and edit the `log4j2.xml` file there if you wish.
-The `logConfig/logConfig` is intentional, and part of a workaround for a gradle issue.
+To edit the logging for an IDE, change `<repo location>/src/main/dist/log4j2.xml`.
+Changes to this will be included in future distributions produced through gradle.

 ## Server Config File<a name="serverConfig" id="serverConfig"></a>